 2. Excellent Results

 Slide scanners are specifically designed to scan photos, negatives, and films.
-These scanners product excellent results as compared to other scanning mediums like a flatbed scanner.
+These scanners produce excellent results as compared to scanning negatives with a flatbed scanner.

 An average flatbed scanner can be used to digitize the photos of the slides but it is designed for scanning documents, and you can’t expect a perfect result unless if you spend on the expensive Epson V series.

 3. Higher Resolution Scans

 Slide scanners usually allow you to scan high-resolution photos with better results.
 They also offer you to choose the required resolution setting for a scanned image.

 Though bigger is better if your objective is only to share these pictures online or create archives, then you don’t need to convert them into a high-resolution picture.

 However, if you need enlargements, then a high-resolution picture is more suitable as the picture quality remains intact.

 4. Better Dynamic Range